KaylaK1/secure-store/README.md

 Android: Equivalent to `setUserAuthenticationRequired(true)`

 ....
 Is unlocked only with a freshly generated key?
 Does not work in tandem with `keychainService` value used for the others non-authenticated operations.

-## Installation an usage

-`expo install expo-secure-store`

-If installing in a bare React Native application (Not being managed Expo) - run `npx pod-install` for iOS configuration as well.
-(4)

 ### Sources